On the Reliability of Cue Conflict and Beyond: Methodology

 \section{Methodology}

 We propose \ours, a new framework for accurately and reliably measuring and comparing shape and texture biases.
-First, we define disentangled stimuli following human perceptual standards rather than model-derived heuristics, ensuring that each cue is pure, equally informative, and clearly recognizable (\Sref{sec:shape_texture_stimuli}).
-Second, we introduce a novel bias metric evaluated in the model's true decision space, capturing both preference and sensitivity (\Sref{sec:MRR_metric}).
+First, we define disentangled stimuli following human perceptual standards rather than model-derived heuristics, ensuring that each cue is pure, equally informative, and clearly recognizable (\cref{sec:shape_texture_stimuli}).
+Second, we introduce a novel bias metric evaluated in the model's true decision space, capturing both preference and sensitivity (\cref{sec:MRR_metric}).
 By unifying these refined stimuli and evaluation metrics, \ours satisfies the essential desiderata for a reliable bias assessment, enabling a precise and fair comparison of perceptual capabilities across models.